mozilla/platform-status/features/css-display-flow-root.md

 chrome_ref: 5769454877147136
 ---

-Provides a native clearfix solution that doesn't rely on extra markup and css hacks.
+Provides a native clearfix solution that doesn't rely on extra markup and CSS hacks.